bouhlet0/Customer-Personality-Analysis/README.md

 1. **Income is the dominant driver** across all models.
 High-income customers respond to campaigns, spend more, and are reliably targetable.

-2. **Cluster 0 (affluent, ~40% of base) generates the majority of campaign responses and revenue.** Campaign 2 is the exception — it uniquely over-indexes on high-income customers (median accepted income 896k) suggesting a premium/niche positioning.
+2. **Cluster 0 (affluent, ~40% of base) generates the majority of campaign responses and revenue.** Campaign 2 is the exception - it uniquely over-indexes on high-income customers (median accepted income 896k) suggesting a premium/niche positioning.

-3. **CLV is highly predictable (R²=0.887)** — customer lifetime value can be reliably estimated from demographic and behavioral features at acquisition.
+3. **CLV is highly predictable (R²=0.887)** - customer lifetime value can be reliably estimated from demographic and behavioral features at acquisition.

-4. **Sweet products are the anomaly** — the only category where spend intensity shows no demographic signal.
+4. **Sweet products are the anomaly** - the only category where spend intensity shows no demographic signal.
 Binary targeting is the only viable ML approach; spend amount requires transaction-level or promotional data.

 5. **150 high-value customers are at churn risk** (Cluster 0 members with Recency ≥74 days).
-Preferred channel for most is Store or Web — win-back campaigns should be routed accordingly.
+Preferred channel for most is Store or Web - win-back campaigns should be routed accordingly.

-6. **The 80/20 rule does not hold strictly** — it's closer to a 38/80 split, meaning revenue is less concentrated than typical retail benchmarks.
+6. **The 80/20 rule does not hold strictly** - closer to a 38/80 split, meaning revenue is less concentrated than typical retail benchmarks.

 ---

 ## Limitations

-- **No true churn label** — churn is proxied by recency quartile (≥74 days).
+- **No true churn label** - churn is proxied by recency quartile (≥74 days).
 AUC of 0.616 after grid search reflects the difficulty of predicting a proxy rather than an observed event.
-- **Cross-sectional data** — no transaction-level timestamps.
+- **Cross-sectional data** - no transaction-level timestamps.
 True CLV, basket evolution, and seasonal effects cannot be modeled.
-- **Catalog channel underrepresented** (158 customers, 7%) — channel preference model performs poorly on Catalog class (recall=0.03).
+- **Catalog channel underrepresented** (158 customers, 7%) - channel preference model performs poorly on Catalog class (recall=0.03).
 Insufficient data to learn Catalog buyer patterns.
-- **Cluster boundaries are soft** — silhouette scores of 0.19–0.29 indicate overlapping segments.
+- **Cluster boundaries are soft** - silhouette scores of 0.19–0.29 indicate overlapping segments.
 Clusters are operationally useful groupings, not ground-truth customer types.
-- **Sweet spend unpredictability** — requires promotional history or visit-level data to resolve.
+- **Sweet spend unpredictability** - requires promotional history or visit-level data to resolve.

 ---